The Mini-Smudging Guide: How To Do It And What Sacred Herbs To Use

 Most people have heard that Smudging is an ancient practice done by many cultures throughout history, particularly in India and by Native Americans.

+And many people have also heard that smudging is used to clear negative energy in a space or room, along with the body, mind, and spirit of energies that might be hurting your wellbeing.
 But the big news for smudging circulating around the web is the recent discovery that it actually releases negative ions.
 In turn, this actually helps to destroy bacteria and release feel-good chemicals in the brain, encouraging a feeling of wellness that’s believed to encourage healing and overall health.

 So how do you take advantage of these miraculous benefits in the best way possible?